Aeolian Islands, Italy

 Salina ferry: schedules and tickets

 Salina can be reached by ferry from various ports in Italy.
-There are direct connections that depart from the cities of Palermo, Milazzo and Messina (Sicily) and from the ports of Reggio Calabria and Vibo Valentia (Calabria).
+There are direct connections that depart from the cities of Palermo, Milazzo and Messina (Sicily), Naples, and from the ports of Reggio Calabria and Vibo Valentia (Calabria).

 Here you can find more information about all the ferry connections:

-- Ferry Palermo - Salina: the route from the port of Palermo to Salina is available twice a day during summer.
+- Ferry Palermo - Salina: the route from the port of Palermo to Salina is available 1-2 times a day from April to October.
 The trip duration ranges from 3 to 3.5 hours depending on the port of arrival.

-- Ferry Milazzo - Salina: the connection to Salina from Milazzo is active throughout the year with up to 20 itineraries per day during high season.
-The journey can last from approximately 1.5 hours to 2 hours depending on the port of arrival and the type of vessel.
+- Ferry Milazzo - Salina: the ferry connection to Salina from Milazzo is active throughout the year with up to 20 crossings per day during high season.
+The journey can last from approximately 1.5 hours to 4 hours depending on the port of arrival and the type of vessel.

-- Ferry Messina - Salina: the connection from Messina to Salina is seasonal and includes 6 daily crossings.
-Crossings last from almost 2.5 to 3 hours.
+- Ferry Messina - Salina: the ferry connection from Messina to Salina runs year-round and includes 6 daily crossings.
+Crossings last from almost 2.5 to 3.5 hours.

-- Ferry Reggio Calabria - Salina: the routes to Salina from Reggio Calabria operate up to 7 times each week with sailing durations from around 1.5 hours.
+- Ferry Reggio Calabria - Salina: the ferry routes to Salina from Reggio Calabria operate up to 4 times a day with sailing durations from around 2 hours 15 minutes to 2 hours 45 minutes.

 - Ferry Vibo Valentia - Salina: the connection from the port of Vibo Valentia to Salina operates up to 2 times each week and the rides last around 2.5 hours.